md1512/diligent/readme.md

-# TeamWords
+# Diligent

-TeamWords is unofficial cross-platform desktop client for Slack.
-TeamWords is not created by, affiliated with, or supported by Slack Technologies, Inc.
+Diligent is unofficial cross-platform desktop client for Slack, forked from TeamWords Diligent is not created by, affiliated with, or supported by Slack Technologies, Inc.

 ## Features